xrettle/WFGY/TensionUniverse/BlackHole/Q043_origin_of_cosmic_inflation.md

 * a singular set and domain restrictions,
 * simple invariants.

 We do not describe any deep TU axioms, generating rules, or explicit mappings from raw data or fundamental Lagrangians to internal TU fields.
-The objects defined here are **effective summaries**, not commitments to any particular microphysical theory of inflation.
+All observables and mismatch quantities are treated as continuous-valued summaries, consistent with the `Semantics: continuous` metadata.

 ### 3.1 State space